-There’s a lot you can do and achieve with the right point of purchase display for your brand.
-Keep in mind that some products work best on specific displays, so you should consider which display you should use based on the examples above.
+There’s a lot you can do and achieve with the right point-of-purchase display for your brand.
+Remember that some products work best on specific displays, so consider which display you should use based on the examples above.

 Also, be creative and come up with unique ideas for your displays.
-Ultimately, what captures the attention of people regarding these displays is how much you can say on them despite the limited space.
+Ultimately, what captures people’s attention regarding these displays is how much you can say about them despite the limited space.
 Of course, you need the display to be in line with your brand.
 You don’t want to showcase your products on displays that aren’t in line with your brand mission.

 Finally, the displays need to be made from high-quality materials.
-It’s all too common for pallet displays, for instance, to break and tear because it can’t carry all the products on its shelves
+It’s all too common for pallet displays, for instance, to break and tear because they can’t carry all the products on their shelves